microbit-carlos/microbit-bird-activity/docs/activityadvanced.md

 Now make a noise, like a clap, near the microphone and watch your bird get startled!

-Hint: If the conference area is too loud, you can blow on the microphone.
+Hint: If the conference area is too loud, you can blow on the microphone or change the loud threshold with a `microphone` method.

 ## Sending a Hello radio message